4drixn/4drixn/README.md

 ## 🧠 About

 - 💻 Full Stack Developer focused on performance, security & automation.
-- ⚙️ Specialized in backend systems, APIs, and web architecture.
+- ⚙️ Specialized in backend systems, APIs, and scalable infrastructures.
 - 🌎 Based in **Chicago, Illinois**.
 - 📬 Contact: **adrian@hazybot.net**